Understanding mātauranga Māori for the English curriculum

 -

-Pronounce key Māori words and names correctly, with an understanding of how to apply these in school contexts.
+Pronounce key Māori words and names correctly, and how to apply these in school contexts.

 -